 How Cross Margin Is Different from Isolated Margin

-Isolated and cross margin modes differ in the way that they take care of the margin of your trades.
+Isolated vs cross margin modes differ in how they manage the margin of your trades.
 Below is an in-depth comparison:

 1. Margin Available to Trade

 Each position is completely on an independent margin.
-If one of your trades runs into losses, the only thing that will be affected by that is the portion that was set aside for that particular trade.
-Other trades are not affected.
+If one of your trades runs into losses, only the portion allocated to that trade is affected.
+This explains what is isolated margin, where risk is limited per position.

 Available to Trade (Isolated Margin Mode) = Futures Wallet Balance − Locked Margin − Unrealized Losses*